TRIP OF A DEATH-TIME

 THE UNDERWORLDS

 Find below a list of different mythological traditions and their underworlds.
 In certain instances, I have listed alternate names.
 It will be a challenge to find sufficient information about some of these topics using the internet.
-If you find this to be the case for any of your terms, consider a library visit or a substitute Underworld.
+If you find this to be the case for any of your terms, consider a substitute Underworld.

 Aztec Underworld (Mictlan)